International Studies

 Master of Arts in Global Economic Affairs

 The Global Economic Affairs (GEA) program provides students with a multi-disciplinary, policy-focused examination of the global economy.
 Emphasis is on political economy, not on the narrow field of economics as standardly taught in economics textbooks.
-The GEA program is fully accessible to students who did not study economics as undergraduates.
-Courses within this degree focus on the complex changes underway in the global economy, including the emerging patterns of finance, trade, and investment flows and their effect on national economies; the effect of globalization on state capacity, policy autonomy, and national economic conditions; the relationship between economic, political, and social outcomes of policy choices; corporate governance, competition, and corporate social responsibility; and the politics of economic policy choices at the national and international levels, within multilateral agreements and organizations.
+Courses within this degree focus on the complex changes underway in the global economy, including the emerging patterns of finance, trade, and investment flows and their effect on national economies; the effects of globalization on state capacity, policy autonomy, and national economic conditions; the relationship between economic, political, and social outcomes of policy choices; corporate governance, competition, and corporate social responsibility; and the politics of economic policy choices at the national and international levels, within multilateral agreements and organizations.
 All students within this degree receive training in advanced statistical methods, including econometrics.
-Students also select from a diverse collection of qualitative and quantitative skills courses.
+Students also select from a diverse collection of qualitative, quantitative, and professional skills courses.

-This degree is intended for students looking to pursue a diverse range of careers:
+This degree is intended for students looking to pursue a diverse range of careers across the public, private, and non-profit sectors, including as consultants, researchers, and advocates.

 Master of Arts in Global Environmental Sustainability

-A defining issue of the 21st century will be international challenges posed by a changing environment, population growth, and increased demands on our food, water, and energy resources.
-Given the complexity and magnitude of these challenges, we need innovative approaches to meeting needs while promoting just and equitable development and a sustainable path for future generations.
-The Korbel School is poised to assume a position of leadership in research, teaching, and outreach around issues related to our changing climate and global environment.
-The Global Environmental Sustainability (GES) MA will stimulate, facilitate, and coordinate these activities in a sustaining manner.
-Our location in the Front Range puts us at the center of practical discussions about water, agriculture, and energy (both conventional and renewable).
+One of the defining challenges of the 21st century is managing global environmental change alongside population migration and growth, and increased demands on our food, water, and energy resources.
+Given the complexity and magnitude of these challenges, we need innovative approaches to meeting peoples' needs while promoting just and equitable development and a sustainable path for future generations.
+Led by faculty with accomplished records of research, teaching, and advocacy around issues related to our changing climate and global environment, the Korbel School’s Global Environmental Sustainability (GES) MA program produces graduates who go on to distinguished careers in the public, private, and non-profit sectors locally, nationally, and internationally.
+Our location in the Front Range of Colorado puts us at the center of practical discussions about water, agriculture, and energy (both conventional and renewable).
 Our strength comes in taking a human-focused approach to understanding the consequences of global change for human well-being.

 Master of Arts in International Development

-The MA in International Development focuses on development theory, policy-oriented decision-making and analysis, politics of institutions, and in-demand practical skills.
-The program prepares students for careers in government, multilateral and bilateral development agencies, non-governmental organizations, and the private sector.
-Development graduates also enter relevant doctoral programs.
+The MA in International Development focuses on development theory, policy-oriented decision-making and analysis, politics of institutions, local and community development, and in-demand practical skills.
+The program prepares students for careers in different levels of government, multilateral and bilateral development agencies, non-governmental organizations, and the private sector.
+Development graduates apply their learning to help people achieve full and rewarding lives both internationally and domestically.
+Graduates also enter relevant doctoral programs.

-The program reflects an approach to development that emphasizes not only economic issues but also the importance and interrelatedness of sustainable economic and human development, human rights, and environmental sustainability.
-We emphasize the diversity of needs, desires, opportunities, and constraints experienced by individuals of differing socioeconomic classes, ethnicities, and genders, as well as differences among nations and regions.
+The program reflects an approach to development that emphasizes not only economic development but also the importance and interrelatedness of sustainable economic and human development, human rights and democratic participation, and environmental sustainability.
+Courses emphasize the diversity of visions of development, opportunities, and constraints experienced by individuals of differing socioeconomic classes, ethnicities, and genders, as well as differences among nations, regions, and local communities.

 Master of Arts in International Human Rights

-The MA in International Human Rights provides students with the opportunity to engage with some of today’s most pressing and compelling human rights issues and consider emerging issues and approaches in an academically rigorous and critical way.
-Students will examine diverse perspectives on the contributions, effectiveness, and relevance of international human rights frameworks, instruments, movements, and institutions.
-Graduates of the program go on to work on human rights research and documentation, advocacy, and programming including with nonprofits, the UN, government, and the for-profit sector.
+The International Human Rights program provides students with the opportunity to engage with some of today’s most pressing and compelling human rights issues in an academically rigorous and critical way.
+Students examine diverse perspectives on the contributions, effectiveness, and relevance of international human rights frameworks, instruments, movements, and institutions.

 Master of Arts in International Security

-The International Security curriculum provides education and practical training on issues related to the causes and consequences of foreign policies pursued by states plus the goals of non-state actors to advance their position and status in world political dynamics through violent confrontation and war or through cooperative moves towards peace.
-The Security Program combines traditional issues (state level threats, sovereignty, armament policies) and foundational theoretic perspectives (realism, liberalism, international law) with emerging twenty-first century problems (e.g. human security, climate change, health pandemics, humanitarian assistance, global governance) with exposure and appreciation for updated research and policy perspectives on contemporary topics to enable students to understand continuities and major shifts in the evolving global system, to foresee new threats, and imagine threat responses.
+The International Security curriculum degree provides education and practical training on 1) change and continuity in the global system; 2) issues related to the causes and consequences of foreign policies pursued by states; and 3) the violent or peaceful tactics used by state and non-state actors to advance their goals.
+The program combines traditional security issues (state-level threats, sovereignty, armament policies) and foundational theoretical perspectives (realism, liberalism, international law, human security approaches) with emerging twenty-first century problems such as technological disruption, climate change, health pandemics, humanitarian assistance, and global governance.
+Students are exposed to cutting-edge research and policy perspectives on these topics.
+The program emphasizes the application of theory to real-world problems.

 Master of Arts in International Studies

-The Master of Arts in International Studies combines a broad understanding of the field of international studies with an issue-oriented specialization, skills courses, and opportunities for internships or advanced research.
+The Master of Arts in International Studies combines a broad understanding of the field of international studies with an issue-oriented specialization, skills courses, and opportunities for internships and advanced research.
 It is the traditional professional international studies curriculum long favored by students pursuing career options in the government, private, and non-profit sectors, as well as those considering a PhD.
-It is also our most flexible degree, with ample opportunity to tailor a program to fit your specific needs and interests.
+It is also our most flexible degree, with ample opportunity to tailor a program to fit the student's specific needs and interests.

 Certificates